schmelczer/great-ai/docs/tutorial/index.md

 ### The [training notebook](train.ipynb)

-We load and preprocess the dataset while relying on `great_ai.utilities.clean` for the heavy-lifting.
-Additionally, the preprocessing is parallelised using `great_ai.utilities.simple_parallel_map`.
+We load and preprocess the dataset while relying on [great_ai.utilities.clean][] for the heavy-lifting.
+Additionally, the preprocessing is parallelised using [great_ai.utilities.simple_parallel_map][]

-After training and evaluating a model, it is exported using `great_ai.save_model`.
+After training and evaluating a model, it is exported using [great_ai.save_model][].

-??? tip "Using the cloud"
+??? tip "Remote storage"
     To store your model remotely, you need to set your credentials before calling `save_model`.

     For example, to use [AWS S3](https://aws.amazon.com/s3/):